MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 description: "Provides general information for admins about Office for Mac to help them plan deployments to users in their organization"
 ---

 # Overview for admins of Office for Mac

 ***Applies to:*** *Office for Mac, Office LTSC for Mac 2021, Office 2019 for Mac*

-Before you deploy Office for Mac to users in your organization, review the following information that might affect how you deploy and manage Office for Mac in your organization.
+The following sections are intended to provide information to help you plan your deployment of Office for Mac to users in your organization.

+For more information, see [Deployment options for admins for Office for Mac](deployment-options-for-office-for-mac.md) and [Deploy updates for Office for Mac](deploy-updates-for-office-for-mac.md).

 ## System requirements